Babilinx/zoc/README.md

 Calling a definition by its name will do what the block linked to it does.

 If the definition return a pointer, yon can directly fetch its data with `@'name'` or store a data of the correct type with `!'name'`.

+You can inline a declaration by calling it like the following: `.'name'`.
+Instead of calling the block, it's compiled content is, well, inlined.

 ## Types